surajgoraicse/Notes-Obsidian/C Language/Docs/1Introduction.md

 ##### Keywords:
 - The keywords are pre-defined or reserved words in a programming language.
-- A variable cannot have the same name as reserved keyword.
+- These are part of the syntax and cannot be used as identifiers in the program.
+-
 - There are 32 reserved keyword in C language.

 ##### Identifiers: